-Economic sanctions on South Africa were widely regarded as having successfully contributed towards bringing about an end to apartheid, though this view has been challenged.
+Economic sanctions on South Africa were widely regarded as having successfully contributed towards bringing about an end to apartheid.
+This view has been challenged, though, in a paper Sanctions On South Africa: What Did They Do?, which concluded that their role “was probably very small…their principal effect was probably psychological”.
 South Africa’s economy survived the pressure, by vigorously developing its own industry and by finding ways around the sanctions.
-There is no consensus on how the sanctions are supposed to have brought about political change.
+A New York Times article, South Africa Sanctions May Have Worked, at a Price, commented:

-The UN High Commissioner for Human Rights produced a report, entitled The Human Rights Impact of Economic Sanctions on Iraq that described the unintended consequences of sanctions:
+The UN High Commissioner for Human Rights produced a report, The Human Rights Impact of Economic Sanctions on Iraq, that described the unintended consequences of sanctions:

 As observed in Chapter 3 of a subsequent Parliamentary report, Economic Affairs – Second Report:

 “When economic sanctions are relatively weak in their economic effects, they can have the overall net effect of strengthening the target regime by legitimizing it, by strengthening its control command over resources, or both.